Tips To Stay Warm While Camping

 In cases where the camping gear doesn’t have thermal ratings, you may want to look at the materials used in its construction.
 For instance, wool is regarded as the best when it comes to trapping warm and dry air close to your body, although down provides the best insulation as long as it doesn’t get wet.

-You can start the layers with fleece or even wool to help wick the moisture off your skin and keep it relatively dry.
+You can start the layers with fleece (like fleece jacket) or even wool to help wick the moisture off your skin and keep it relatively dry.
 You can add a layer of medium weight fleece before topping it off with an insulating synthetic material.
 Your best option is to get Gore-Tex.
 Unfortunately, this is quite expensive.
 Treated fabrics – those that are designed to be water repellent – can provide a more practical alternative.

-If you happen to be a fan of down materials as your primary form of insulation, it is important to keep these dry as much as possible.
+If you happen to be a fan of down jackets and down materials in general as your primary form of insulation, it is important to keep these dry as much as possible.
 Down is an excellent insulator.
 As long as it doesn’t get wet, you should be fine.
 As such, if you have a sleeping bag that is filled with down, don’t ever breathe into the sleeping gear as doing so will introduce moisture which can saturate the down filling.
 It is also important to remove the air from your down sleeping bag upon waking up.
 This is to help expel any moisture that may have been trapped inside while you were sleeping.

 If you’re a fitness buff, you may want to steer clear of fats.
 But if you’re camping in the dead of winter, fat is actually your friend.
 This macronutrient packs a lot of energy per gram that it can help your body keep on generating heat even if it’s freezing outside.
 As such, make sure to eat a late dinner that’s rich in healthier versions of fats.